ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

   - A Directory
   - A Symbolic Link (A file which refers to another file in another directory as a path)

-  A store path is an opaque (as in a datatype who's that internal structure is not available), unique identifier.
+  A store path is an opaque unique identifier.
 A store path will always reference exactly one store object.
 Store objects are pairs of:
   1. A 20-byte digest for identification
   2. A human readable symbolic name

   Store objects are immutable, as in that once they are created, they do not change nor can any other store object that they reference can be changed.
 The store plays a pivotal role in way Nix creates derivations for building software, as derivations themselves are specifications for running a given executable on the specified input.

   #framed_terms[
+    #terms.item[Opaque Datatype][A datatype with an internal structure that is not available for inspection.]
     #terms.item[Nix Derivations][A  specification for running an executable on precisely defined input to produce on more store objects.
 These store objects are known as the derivation's _outputs_.
 Derivations are _built_, in which case the process is spawned according to the spec, and when it exits, required to leave behind files which will (after post-processing) become the outputs of the derivation.]
   ]

-  Naturally Nix derivations can be made in conjunction with language specific package mangers such as Rust's `cargo`.
-With many open source projects such as _poetry2nix_, _uv2nix_ and _cabal2nix_ capable of creating Nix derivations based upon their languages respective package mangers.
+  Naturally Nix derivations can be made in conjunction with language specific package managers such as Rust's `cargo`.
+With many open source projects such as _poetry2nix_, _uv2nix_ and _cabal2nix_ capable of creating Nix derivations based upon their languages respective package managers.
 For languages such as Rust, Nix offers first class support for making derivations based upon a rust projects `Cargo.toml` and `Cargo.lock` files.

   ```Nix
   manifest = (pkgs-stable.lib.importTOML ./Cargo.toml).package;